MoldyLunchBox/swifty-companion-42/README.md

 1. [x] **Setup Project:**
    - [x] Initialize a new React Native project using Expo.
    - [x] Set up a Git repository for version control.
-   - [x] Create a `.env` file to store sensitive information like API keys.

 2. [ ] **Implement Views:**
-   - [ ] Design and create at least two views: one for searching 42 logins and another for displaying user information.
+   - [x] Design and create at least two views: one for searching 42 logins and another for displaying user information.
    - [ ] Utilize React Navigation to navigate between views.

 3. [ ] **Integrate 42 API:**
+   - [ ] Create 42 api
+   - [ ] Create a `.env` file to store sensitive information like API keys.
    - [ ] Configure Axios or Fetch to make HTTP requests to the 42 API.
    - [ ] Implement OAuth2 authentication for secure access to user data.